 - be told how long it will take to see results

 - be told up front the total cost you will pay for services

 If a company cannot give you this much information at a minimum, they should not be trusted to handle your credit repair.
 Ask a customer service representative or sales associate about these basic rights.
 If they have no idea what you’re talking about, it’s probably smart to hang up the phone and continue your search.

 #2: Guaranteeing a Specific Result

 While credit repair companies are allowed to provide satisfaction guarantees, they cannot guarantee a specific result.
-In other words, a credit repair company cannot promise to raise your credit scores to a particular number, get a specific item removed, or provide a specific outcome for your credit repair.
+In other words, credit repair companies cannot promise to raise your credit scores to a particular number, get a specific item removed, or provide a specific outcome for your credit repair.

 The reason behind this is simple – everyone’s circumstances are unique.
-What works for one client may not work for another, and it is impossible for any reputable company to know what will be deleted or revised and what will remain on your credit report before they see the details.
+What works for one client may not work for another.
+It’s impossible for any reputable company to know what will be deleted or revised and what will remain on your credit report before they see the details.

-Any credit repair company that guarantees they can remove all negative items is a scam.
+Any company that guarantees they can remove all negative items from your credit reports is a scam.
 Typically, these kinds of dishonest companies will dispute everything in your credit file, which causes the negative items to be dropped from your report temporarily while the bureaus investigate.